 We deployed traditional airport marketing and advertising, while primarily working to foster grassroots efforts throughout south-central Kansas.
 Education was key.
 Many people didn’t know that the only place you can book a Southwest flight is on southwest.com.
 Newly launched daily, direct routes to St. Louis and Phoenix required some explanation, too.
 Both offer super-short connector flights to key cities nationwide.
 They’re designed to minimize layovers, optimize travel times and keep fares low.
 We developed easy-to-share content and a microsite that makes a strong point: “Southwest’s new connections are good.
 Really good.”
 The landing page with the routes is the fifth most-visited page on the airport’s website and delivered over 90,000 views within the first six months.

-Participants created and tagged photo submissions on Facebook, driving awareness of Allegiant’s new nonstop service from Wichita Eisenhower National (ICT) to Orlando-Sanford International (SFB).
-The intuitive, easy-to-use contest generated the airport’s greatest participation to date with a 135 percent increase over previous photo-entry contests and a website traffic bump of 45 percent.
+Participants created and tagged photo submissions on Facebook, driving awareness of Allegiant’s new nonstop service from Wichita Eisenhower National Airport to Orlando-Sanford International.
+The intuitive, easy-to-use contest generated the airport’s greatest participation to date with a 135 percent increase over previous photo-entry contests and a website traffic bump of 45%.
 The randomly selected winner was notified the day service started – May 25 – that she’d landed round-trip airfare for her family, a $500 Visa gift card and more.
-Allegiant was so pleased with the results, they will be offering these seasonal routes again in 2017.

 Offering a Southwest Airlines’ Phoenix getaway for two promoted the new, nonstop route to Phoenix, and increased awareness of the short connection through Phoenix to multiple cities on the west coast.
 We asked travelers to share their travel stories for a chance to win.
 The winning story landed a feature in our fall issue of Eisenhower AIR.
 Facebook ads helped extend our online reach with almost a quarter-million impressions.
 While the contest lasted a little more than two weeks, it generated more than 32,000 visits to the What a Trip page on flywichita.com and 262 story entries.